 Total body toning

-Swimming works all your major muscle groups, including core, shoulders, arms, legs, chest and back.
+Swimming works all your major muscle groups β core, shoulders, arms, legs, chest and back β in a single session.
 It provides resistance in all directions, helping you build strength and balance.
-Over time, swimming can tone your entire body.
-The results will be subtle at first but will definitely compound quite quickly.
+The results are subtle at first but compound quickly once you’re going regularly.

 Improved posture